 Located outside the South Coast Air Quality Management District (part of the Mojave Desert Air Quality Management District), Apple Valley offers opportunities not available in the Los Angeles basin for manufacturing and industry.

-In addition, low labor and production costs, development fees and low property taxes make Apple Valley an attractive business location.
-Apple Valley has the highest estimated mean income of all the Victor Valley cities.
+In addition, low labor and production costs, low development fees and low property taxes make Apple Valley an attractive business location.
+Apple Valley has the highest estimated average income of all the Victor Valley cities.

 The medical industry is also growing, and services include cardiology, radiology, oncology and pain management.

-Financial institutions in Apple Valley include Bank of America, Desert Community Bank, Citizens Business Bank, Washington Mutual Bank, Alaska USA Federal Credit Union and Downey Savings.
+Financial institutions in Apple Valley include Alaska USA Federal Credit Union, Bank of America, Chase Bank, Citizens Business Bank, Desert Community Bank, Downey Savings, Union Bank, US Bank and Wells Fargo Bank.

 Major companies to small home-based businesses make Apple Valley their home because of the potential for growth.
 With the population of the area estimated to be 400,000 and growing, locating your business in Apple Valley makes sense.
 The Town of Apple Valley continues to show steady growth in all sectors of the local economy, led by continued growth in sales, tax revenues and the single-family residential sector.

 Small apple orchards and farms were the beginning of industry here.
-The apple orchards are gone but growth continues in Apple Valley — the perfect place to plant your business.
-Jayco Industries
+The apple orchards are gone but growth continues in Apple Valley, the perfect place to plant your business.

-Our life-long resident, Jay Jeffs has built a nationally-known, manufacturing company right here, in the High Desert.
-Jayco Industries will be celebrating their 30th year of business in 2017- a grand milestone for a business that grew from the garage of his parents home.
+Lifelong Apple Valley resident Jay Jeffs has built a nationally-known manufacturing company right here in the High Desert.
+Jayco Industries celebrated its 30th year of business recently – a grand milestone for a business that started in the garage of his parents’ home.